Table of Contents

 • Dip the chicken pieces in the flour mixture first followed by the buttermilk and lastly the panko crumbs.
 Dip all the chicken pieces making sure that all sides are coated with each ingredient.

-For a double coating dip the pieces in the buttermilk a second time and again in the panko crumbs.
-If you're make a double coating you will need extra milk and panko crumbs.
+• For a double coating dip the pieces in the buttermilk a second time and again in the panko crumbs.
+You will need extra milk and panko crumbs.

 • Place a paper towel on a plate next to the stove near the hot oil.